1670 (TV series): Production

 Exteriors of Adamczycha were filmed at the Museum of Folk Culture in Kolbuszowa.

 Screenwriter Jakub Rużyłło was inspired to write the series after reading Fantomowe ciało króla: Peryferyjne zmagania z nowoczesną formą by sociologist Jan Sowa.
 After learning the premise of 1670 from Rużyłło, producers Ivo Krankowski and Jan Kwieciński collaborated to create the series.
 The team reached out to several broadcasters who rejected the series before it was ultimately greenlit by Netflix.
 Bartłomiej Topa, Katarzyna Herman, Andrzej Kłak, and Dobromir Dymecki were all cast without an audition.

 Adamczycha, a village of about 100 residents, was chosen as the series' setting after director Kordian Kądziela saw it on a map and liked the name.
-Although the series is set in Adamczycha, it was filmed at the open-air Museum of Folk Culture in Kolbuszowa in 2022.
-Several scenes were also filmed at St. Paraskevi Church in Radruż.
+Although the series is set in Adamczycha, it was filmed at the open-air Museum of Folk Culture in Kolbuszowa.
+Several scenes in the first season were also filmed at St. Paraskevi Church in Radruż.

 Only when I entered the set did I realize how sensitively and precisely this world had been created.
 The set was not made of plywood, plasterboard and a piece of wall pretending to be a cottage.
 We had an open-air museum in Kolbuszowa, to which several buildings were added, which created our village of Adamczycha.
 It looked so authentic that you basically just had to enter that space and play.